This Viral Facebook Post Alleged A Sexual Assault Happened At A School — But Police Say Otherwise

-A post widely circulating around Facebook claimed a high school senior with Asperger's Syndrome was sexually assaulted by three three classmates in his Texas school's bathroom — though police said Tuesday that the incident did not meet the criteria for criminal charges.
+A post widely circulating around Facebook claimed a high school senior with Asperger's Syndrome was sexually assaulted by three classmates in his Texas school's bathroom — though police said Tuesday that the incident did not meet the criteria for criminal charges.

 According to the post, which claims to be written by the victim's cousin and has garnered more than 10,000 shares, two boys coerced a teen into pulling down his pants and exposing himself, while another male student stood guard at the bathroom door.